Azure/PSRule.Rules.Azure/docs/en/rules/Azure.ContainerApp.AvailabilityZone.md

 ## DESCRIPTION

 Container App environments can be configured to be zone redundant in regions that support availability zones.
+Zone redundancy is supported in both the workload profiles and consumption only environments.
 When configured, replicas of each Container App are spread across availability zones automatically.
 A Container App must have multiple replicas to be zone redundant.

+For example:

-For example, if a Container App has three replicas, each replica is placed in a different availability zone.
+- If a Container App has three replicas, each replica is placed in a different availability zone.
+- If a Container App has one replica, it is only available in a single zone.

+Zone redundancy can only be enabled at initial environment creation.
+Additionally, the Container App environment must be deployed with an infrastructure subnet configured.

 ## RECOMMENDATION

-Consider configuring Container App environments to be zone redundant to improve reliability.
+Consider configuring Container App environments to be zone redundant to improve workload resiliency.

 ## EXAMPLES